KoichiHirahata/GraphicRenamer/README.md

 4. Click "Save" button.

 ##Limitations of the software
-If you use drive formated with FAT32, you may store 65534 patient's files.
+If you use a drive formatted with FAT32, you may store 65534 patient's files.
-We recommend to use a drive which formatted with NTFS.
+We recommend using a drive which formatted with NTFS.
 You may store 999 series of files a day every patient.

 ##Licence